 Using a group managed service account (gMSA), services or service administrators do not need to manage passwords,gMSA has their password managed by Active Directory.

-gMSA provides a single identity solution for services running on Windows operating system.
+gMSA provides a single identity solution for services running on the Windows operating system.

-Group Managed Service Account (gMSA) used for services, scheduled tasks, or IIS application pools.
+Group Managed Service Account (gMSA) is used for services, scheduled tasks, or IIS application pools.

 In this article, I will explain group managed service account requirements and how to create a group managed service account (gMSA) using PowerShell.

 Group Managed Service Account (gMSA) Requirement

 Group Managed service accounts are not applicable to Windows Operating Systems prior to Windows Server 2012.

 - Windows Server 2012, Windows Server 2016, Windows Server 2019, Windows Server 2022